In this post, you can discover all GED® prep locations and testing sites in the Elk Grove area.

 Four GED tests

 The GED exam is comprised of four independent subject tests: Reasoning through Language Arts (150 minutes), Mathematical Reasoning (115 minutes), Social Studies (70 minutes), and Science (90 minutes).
 These subtests must be completed within a 2-year period of time.
-HiSET and TASC testing is done through five tests.
+HiSET and TASC testing is done through five tests that may also be taken separately.
 The Literacy section has separate tests in Language Writing and Language Reading.
 The TASC and HiSET will require just under 8 hours to complete.
 In California, each GED subject test (module) cost $35 (so $140 for the entire GED battery).
 TASC and HiSET are cheaper.

 GED and the economy

-Several of California’s major school districts (such as Sacramento City USD and Los Angeles USD) needed to close their GED testing centers in 2014.
+Several of California’s major school districts (such as Sacramento City USD and Los Angeles USD) needed to close their GED testing centers.
 The overhaul of the GED program was coming after a financially difficult period during which many districts had to cut down on their expenses for adult education.
 The Sacramento School District, due to significant cuts of in total $12.5 million to adult education programs over the past few years, did not possess the funds to buy computers and other resources to become a Pearson VUE approved GED testing site.

 So after lengthy discussions, California’s Department of Education together with the state Board of Education came to the conclusion that it would be beneficial to move forward with some other options.
 Now California is also offering the high school equivalency assessment models developed by Educational Testing Service (HiSET) and CTB/McGraw-Hill (TASC).
 These two alternatives are considerably cheaper than the new GED exam and are offered in both computer-based and paper-based formats.